 So a Mortgage is usually a 15 or 30 year term which means it’s setup to be paid off in 15 years or 30 years and every mortgage payment you make, you pay part interest to the bank for lending you money and part principle which pays down your mortgage slowly over time.
 In the beginning of the loan, you’re going to pay a lot more money to interest than you are to principle, it’s at a ratio of probably eight or nine to one you’ll be paying interest over principle.
 Where the bank makes most their money is in the beginning of the loan, they’re just making a ton more interest.

 But, one nice thing about that, whether you’re an owner occupant or you’re an investor is that interest you’re paying is tax deductible, at least for the time being.
 Hopefully that doesn’t change but for right now, all that interest you pay is tax deductible, the principle is not.
 You cannot deduct a principle but you can, the interest.
-Always talk to an accountant for specific questions, in my case I trust Rudy Gabsi with any doubts I have, but that interest is deductible, which is a huge advantage of buying a house, whether you’re going to live in it or use it as an investment property.
+Always talk to an accountant for specific questions, but that interest is deductible, which is a huge advantage of buying a house, whether you’re going to live in it or use it as an investment property.

 So you’re paying that interest in the beginning, over time, it kind of shifts, you slowly pay more and more towards principle and less and less towards interest.